yuchi-chu/yuchi-chu.github.io/index.md

 ---
 layout: home
-home_text: Hey, I think you stole my dog - John Wick
+home_text: It's Not a Bug, It's a Feature.
-title: Rohit Jain
+title: Yuchi Chu
 ---